shiyunshao999999/data150_class2.2/Assignment3.md

 In Okiabera’s article, the dataset to analyze the critical determinants of poverty is from the 2014 Demographic and Health Surveys (DHS) in Kenya.
 The first procedure before applying the random forests algorithm is to remove incomplete cases and eliminate unnecessary variables from the dataset to a smaller dataset (Thoplan, 2014).
 Variables like “age at marriage”, “employment status” and “length of service” have been removed from the new dataset due to a very high proportion of missing values.
 The resulting variables taken into analysis include Sex of head of household, Age of head of household, Marital Status, Highest educational level attained, Type of place of residence, Region, and Number of household members (Okiabera, 2020).
 After the necessary data pre-processing is applied, an indicator (outcome) variable named N_Poverty is defined to be Poor as income < 2800, and Not Poor as income >= 2800.

-### 2.1 The Random Forests Algorithm with the Use of Remote Sensing and Geospatial Data
+### 2.2 The Random Forests Algorithm with the Use of Remote Sensing and Geospatial Data

 ![111](https://user-images.githubusercontent.com/78276966/115956405-1340ec80-a52f-11eb-86e2-8139bb672f47.png)
+(Kouwenhoven, 2019)

 In the field of poverty and population mapping, two forms of data are generally used: remote sensing data like satellite imagery, land cover, nighttime light and geospatial data like road networks, population densities, built up area (Stevens et al., 2015).
 The point of interest data has demonstrated promising results in recent studies, indicating that it is a valuable asset in population or poverty mapping.
 A POI is an item of particular interest to some individual, on a map represented by a point, which include schools, hospitals and government buildings.
 In Kouwenhoven’s study, land use data from MODIS was selected as the category remote sensing data, while satellite data was used indirectly, since the land use data published by MODIS is based on satellite imagery.
 OpenStreetMap (OSM) was used as the source of POI data, allowing any internet user around the world to add information related to familiar localities (Kouwenhoven, 2019).
 In the study by Stevens et al., population distribution is often highly correlated with land cover types.
 They incorporate land cover information using one of two thematic land cover classification data sets.
 The GeoCover dataset provides consistent global mapping of 13 land cover classes at a 30-meter spatial resolution.
 GlobCover data, which are derived from the ENVISAT satellite mission's MERIS (Medium Resolution Image Spectrometer) imagery, were used for Kenya poverty assessment.